Ramsey County Regional Railroad Authority Projects

 Minnesota High-Speed Rail - Minnesota's first high-speed rail line within the federally designated high-speed rail corridor along the upper Mississippi River, connecting the Twin Cities to Madison, Milwaukee and Chicago.

-Red Rock Corridor - This transit project runs from Hastings through St. Paul to downtown Minneapolis.
+Red Rock Corridor - This transit project runs from Hastings through Saint Paul to downtown Minneapolis.
 A commuter rail feasibility study has been conducted and the corridor deemed feasible for future analysis.
 An alternatives analysis has begun on this project, and will examine commuter rail and bus way in the corridor, and will also evaluate different alignments for the corridor.

 Northeast Diagonal Land Use/Transit Study - This land use and transit study concluded that if the communities along the corridor use moderate or intensive Smart Growth principles in the development of the 15 identified opportunity sites, a 20 to 30 percent increase in transit use could result, increasing the viability of a future transit way/bus way.